-Your Question: Does God permit a divorced person to remarry while their former spouse is still alive?
-If a divorced person has already remarried, should they get divorced?
+Does God permit a divorced person to remarry while their former spouse is still alive?
+If a divorced person has already remarried, should they get divorced again?
 How does God feel when 2 people who were divorced get back together with each other in marriage again?

-God hates divorce (Mal.
-2:16) and only allows for it in the case of unfaithfulness by one or the other spouse (Matt.
-19:9).
-Even in the case of unfaithfulness, God does not require or desire divorce but merely permits it (Matt 19:7-8).
-When there has been unfaithfulness or other sins that have torn apart the relationship, it is God’s desire that both partners would repent, forgive one another, and reconcile (Luke 17:3-4, 1 Corinth 7:10-11).
-Forgiveness is always required, and the failure to forgive is sin (Matt.6:15).
-It may be difficult to forgive, and it may take a long time, but God always wants us to forgive others.
-In some marriages, it may be the case that on-going unfaithfulness or abuse prevents reconciliation in the marriage.
-It is not possible, at least not for the foreseeable future, it is neither wise nor safe for the couple to try to get back together.
+Forgiveness is always required, and the failure to forgive is sin (Matthew 6:15).
+It may be difficult to forgive, and it may take a long time.
+But God always wants us to forgive others.
+In some marriages, it may be the case that ongoing unfaithfulness or abuse prevents reconciliation in the marriage.
+It is not possible, at least not for the foreseeable future.
+It is neither wise nor safe for the couple to try to get back together.

-“Everyone who divorces his wife and marries another commits adultery, and he who marries a woman divorced from her husband commits adultery.”
-(Luke 16:18 ESV)
+“Everyone who divorces his wife and marries another commits adultery.
+And he who marries a woman divorced from her husband commits adultery.”
+(Luke 16:18)

 That means that God does not approve of a divorced person getting remarried.
 As long as there remains the possibility of reconciliation and re-unification in marriage, a new marriage to a different person is not permissible.
 It is sin.
 The Bible says: